 1. Find the right cleanser

-It’s really important to avoid stripping cleansers like foaming formulas that contain surfactants, that leave your skin tight, sensitised and robbed of valuable lipids.
+It’s essential to avoid stripping cleansers like foaming formulas that contain surfactants, that leave your skin tight, sensitised and robbed of valuable lipids.
 These formulas make sebaceous glands go into overdrive and create more oil; so look for a gentle, natural formula that won’t upset the delicate pH.

 Whilst it may sound counter-intuitive, oil cleansers are a great choice for oily skin types; the oil in the cleanser attracts your skin’s sebum, so you can rinse both away without stripping your face.
 Your skin will feel soft and replenished after washing – Miracle cleanse is a great example that protects your skin as it cleanses.

 2. Toning should not be overlooked

 Most people see toning as the boring precursor to cleansing, but the real role of a toner is to balance the skin’s pH, really important if you are trying to ward off that daily shine and prevent bothersome breakouts.
 This article on what toners are and their role on the skin is a good read.

 3. Hydrate your skin to prevent oily secretions

 One of the biggest problems I see with oily skin is dehydration; many of my oily skin clients don’t realise that their skin requires water.
-When your skin lacks the water it needs to function in a healthy way, it attempts to balance itself by stimulating the nerve endings at the base of the pore, which instead creates more oil.
+When your skin lacks the water, it needs to function healthily; it attempts to balance itself by stimulating the nerve endings at the pore’s base, which instead creates more oil.
 So remember that your cells are like fish they require water to live, and without it, your skin will appear oily with an increased chance of breakouts.

-H20 Hyaluronic acid complex contains humectants that pull moisture into the skin and will hold it there; making this the perfect formula to be layered under your moisturiser.
+H20 Hyaluronic acid complex contains humectants that pull moisture into the skin and hold it there; making this the perfect formula to be layered under your moisturiser.